zenflow/composite-service/docs/guides/crash-handling.md

 By default, a service crashing will be handled by restarting the service.

-We can use the [ComposedServiceConfig.onCrash function](../api/composite-service.composedserviceconfig.oncrash.md)
+We can use the [ServiceConfig.onCrash function](../api/composite-service.serviceconfig.oncrash.md)
 to execute some custom code (sync or async) *before* restarting.

-`onCrash` is called with a [OnCrashConfigContext](../api/composite-service.oncrashconfigcontext.md) object as its only argument.
+`onCrash` is called with a [OnCrashContext](../api/composite-service.oncrashcontext.md) object as its only argument.

 Unhandled errors from `onCrash` will cause composite service to crash.